SFH-Foundation/sfhfoundation/docs/books/sufism/beginnings-end.md

+---
 title: Beginning's End

-description: _Beginning's End_ is a contemporary outlook on the Sufi sciences of self-knowledge, intended for Muslims and non-Muslims alike.
+description: This book is a contemporary outlook on the Sufi sciences of self-knowledge, intended for Muslims and non-Muslims alike.
+image: books/sufism/img/beginnings-end.jpg
+---

 # Beginning's End